TimSwarts/BDC/Assignment6_dev/README.md

 * The ``curve`` function has been changed, it now includes options to add a title and to save the plot to a file.
 This was done so that validation curves could be plotted for different parallel models.
-* The ``confusion_matrix`` function has been changed, it now takes in yhats directly instead of predicting them from a given model.
+* The ``confusion`` function has been changed, it now takes in yhats directly instead of predicting them from a given model.
 It now also uses ``np.argmax`` to get the predicted classes from yhats, instead of the homemade function that was used before.
+Furthermore, it no longer shows the created confusion matrix, but instead returns it.
+This was done so that confusion matrices could be saved to a file.
+In addition to return the plot, the accuracy is the returned as well.